FOSSEE/nghdl/Workflow.md

 <br/>

 Finally all the relevant files are generated, now while executing ngspice, we need to make sure to run the ngspice, which is located at -
-- `~/ngspice-nghdl/install_dir/bin/ngspice` this has the binary for the ngspice,
+- `~/nghdl-simulator/install_dir/bin/ngspice` this has the binary for the ngspice,
-- And also the script at `~/ngspice-nghdl/install_dir/share/ngspice/scripts/spinit` = ` spinit` has the line `codemodel ...` mentioning a `cm` file to execute at runtime
+- And also the script at `~/nghdl-simulator/install_dir/share/ngspice/scripts/spinit` = ` spinit` has the line `codemodel ...` mentioning a `cm` file to execute at runtime
 - This has mention of `ghdl.cm` which makes sure that our `cfunc.c` file is executed at runtime
-- You can see the `ghdl.cm` file is located at `~/ngspice-nghdl/release/src/xspice/icm/ghdl`
+- You can see the `ghdl.cm` file is located at `~/nghdl-simulator/release/src/xspice/icm/ghdl`
-- Also the `cfunc.c` files, located at `~/ngspice-nghdl/release/src/xspice/icm/ghdl/modelName`
+- Also the `cfunc.c` files, located at `~/nghdl-simulator/release/src/xspice/icm/ghdl/modelName`
 - These have mention of the `start_server.sh` file at `DUTghdl`, hence server is started and values passed as well
-- Also you can look at `~/ngspice-nghdl/release/src/xspice/icm/digital` it has `digital.cm` and the folders inside have `cfunc.c`
+- Also you can look at `~/nghdl-simulator/release/src/xspice/icm/digital` it has `digital.cm` and the folders inside have `cfunc.c`
 - Also has `ifspec.c` which defines the interface

 <br/>

-- Note that, if you have ngspice currently installed remove it and genearate a softlink or command for the ngspice installed at -
+- If you have ngspice currently installed remove it and genearate a softlink or command for the ngspice installed at - `~/nghdl-simulator/install_dir/bin/ngspice`
-`~/ngspice-nghdl/install_dir/bin/ngspice`
 - `whereis ngspice`, run this to get the location from where `ngspice` is being executed currently
 <br/>

 - To generate softlink refer - [Creating softlink](https://askubuntu.com/questions/56339/how-to-create-a-soft-or-symbolic-link)i
-- Exeecute `ln -s ~/ngspice-nghdl/install_dir/bin/ngspice /usr/bin/ngspice`
+- Exeecute `ln -s ~/nghdl-simulator/install_dir/bin/ngspice /usr/bin/ngspice`

+- Note that all the paths mentioned here are specific to a Linux machine.

 <br/>